dazehead/number_generator/README.md

+# Number Generator
-# A web application that generates a random number and keeps track of how many clicks are pressed in its liftime
+ A web application that generates a random number and keeps track of how many clicks are pressed in its liftime

-This projects utilized
+## This projects utilized
 1. html/css
 2. Flask
 3. Javascript